32 Letters and Diacritics: A Pronunciation Guide To The Polish Alphabet

 According to the Polish Academy of Sciences, the most common letter of the Polish alphabet is A, followed by E and O. The most common consonant in words is Z, which isn’t nearly as common as the vowels, but still pops up much more than you’re probably used to in English.

-The popularity of “z” is related to its presence in digraphs that appear in Polish.
+The popularity of “z” is related to its presence in digraphs (two-letter combinations that make one sound) that appear in Polish.
 It’s CH, CZ, DZ, DŹ, DŻ, RZ and SZ.
-Although a digraph is made up of two letters, they are pronounced as one sound.

 ch — chwast